jknutson/weather_station/docs/README.md

 ### Raspberry Pi

-The Raspberry Pi connects to the Pico and runs the `pyconsole.py` script to collect temperature and humidity readings.
+The Raspberry Pi connects to the Pico and runs the `pyconsole.py` script to collect temperature and humidity readings over the COM port.

-The Pi also connects to the wind / rain sensors to collect wind and rain readings and emits them to an MQTT topic.
+The Pi also connects to the wind / rain sensors to collect wind and rain readings.

+All readings are sent to an MQTT broker.
+Readings are largely sent individually to different topics, rather than in a single payload to a single topic.

 The main repo for the code running on the Raspberry Pi is [username/weather_station](https://github.com/username/weather_station)